How to Dispute a Car Insurance Settlement: Negotiate a Fair Payout

 5. A decision by any two of the three parties is binding

-Cost to invoke: Expect to pay $495–$600 for your appraiser, plus a share of the umpire fee (~$600–$750).
+Cost to invoke: Expect to pay $495–$600 for your appraiser, plus a shared umpire fee of approximately $600–$750 (split 50/50).
 Experts recommend only invoking the appraisal clause when the dispute exceeds $3,000 to justify these costs.
 This is particularly useful in total loss settlement negotiations.

 Filing a State Insurance Department Complaint